-The accredited course you need to support a pupil with asthma and understand their medicines.
+The accredited course you need to support a pupil with diabetes and understand their medicines.

 Supporting Pupils with Anaphylaxis (Epipen®/ Jext®/ Emerade®)